 Doing this can ‘lose’ a large portion of the library yield, but does effectively get rid of adaptor and primer dimer issues.

-Qubit concentrations roughly correlate to FU on the bioanalyzer on the scale of roughly:

-ug/ml in sample Bioanalyzer FU

-3.41 ~150

-0.888 ~30

-1.74 ~60

-4.37 ~140

-1.74 ~60

-1.44 ~50

-So, estimating if your library has a high enough yield for pooling for sequencing based on ~1ug/ml being the lowest acceptable, depending on various things-roughly 50-60FU is lowest cutoff to ballpark if a library is acceptable or should be redone.
-However, if there are moderate primer/adaptor dimer issues and loss of some yield during pooled cleanup, a more conservative, practical cutoff may be 100FU.

 If see peak 200-400 on bioanalyzer (see Appendix A), should be good.
 But also sometimes will see split peaks in this range (either just two humps, or two completely split peaks), along with trailing humps into slightly larger sizes.
 Talking with Minyong at Q3B, these are most likely PCR artifacts that will be removed downstream and are not a problem (i.e., your libraries are still good).

-Randomly the Bioanalyzer seems to have trouble finding the upper marker, even though it’s clearly there.
-This prevents it from converting time of run to BP.
-To fix this, click on the sample (one at time if needed), click on the peak tab->thenbox for the peak that corresponds to the marker (usually the last one)->select manually assign upper marker.
+We are looking for a 300-500bp peak on the fragment analyzer.
+The Lower marker usually run between 15 and 20 minutes and if the pro size software doesn’t recognize the lower marker you can right click the peak and set as lower marker manually.

+SB’s Notes about 75bp spike:

+From a brief discussion with Jane 7/5/18

+Discussed ampure bead concentration problem retry failed libraries with new bead aliquot

+Can pool together and clean up with beads at end

+Extra clean up only necessary for libraries that are about same concentration as spikes